HeIIow2/music-downloader/README.md

 If you want to append for example a Song to an Album, you obviously need to check beforehand if the Song already exists in the Album, and if so, you need to merge their data in one Song object, to not loose any Information.

-Fortunately I implemented all of this functionality in [objects.Collection](#collection).append(music_object).
-I made a flow chart showing how it works:
+This is how I solve this problem:

 ```mermaid
 ---